-The Agency of Inspector General ("AIG") has also changed and adapted in order to serve its public obligations.
+During the first half of 2021, the Agency of Inspector General ("AIG") continued to change and adapt its policies and practices as a result of the COVID-19 pandemic has also changed and adapted in order to serve its public obligations.
 As a result of COVID-19, the AIG changed its strategies and work plans.
 The AIG found new ways to be successful, but also had to re-arrange its priorities and delay some of its other pre-existing goals.

-In 2020, the AIG:
+In 2021, the AIG:

-- Cut Annual Budget by 14.6%.
-In response to the COVID pandemic, every County organization was asked to reduce expenditures.
-The AIG left unfilled one full-time equivalent deputy inspector position, eliminated travel and reduced training opportunities.
-As we transitioned to working primarily from home, the AIG also reduced related expenses. - Completed Investigations 22 cases.
+- Cut Budget by 14.2%.
+In response to the COVID pandemic, the AIG continued to reduce expenditures and left unfilled one full-time equivalent deputy inspector position, eliminated travel and reduced training opportunities. - Completed Investigations 24 cases.
 Typically, the AIG completes 23 investigations during a six-month period.
-During the final six months of 2020, we completed 22 investigations.
-Staff was able to maintain our average case closure rate while continuing to work efficiently from home without interruptions from daily events. - AIG Record for Most Recovered Taxes \$2,716,341.14.
-During an average sixmonth period, the AIG -- in cooperation with the offices of Prosecutor O'Malley and Treasurer Murray -- will help recover \$800,000 to \$900,000 in taxes owed by commercial entities.
-In the second half six months of 2020, the AIG facilitated \$2.7 million, an unusual increase that the AIG did not expect to match.
-This year's further increase builds upon the outstanding work of Mike Kenney, Mike Sweeney and their staff in the Fishbowl Project with which the AIG plays a small, but useful, role.
+During the first six months of 2021, the AIG completed 24 investigations.
+This represents an increase over the prior reporting period, and a small increase above the AIG's average for case closures.
+Staff was able to maintain our average case closure rate while continuing to work efficiently from home without interruptions from daily events. - AIG Recovered Taxes \$620,620.46.
+During an average six-month period, the AIG -- in cooperation with the offices of Prosecutor O'Malley and Treasurer Murray -- will help recover \$10,000 to \$111,000 in taxes owed by commercial entities.
+In the first half of 2021, the AIG facilitated \$620,620.46.
+This builds upon the outstanding work of Mike Kenney, Mike Sweeney and their staff in the Fishbowl Project with which the AIG plays a small, but useful, role.

-Since 2015, the AIG has identified \$17,339,504 in recovered taxes, challenged costs and improper expenditures.
-A representative sample of the AIG's activities during the second six months of 2020 includes:
+Since 2015, the AIG has identified \$17,960,124 in recovered taxes, challenged costs and improper expenditures.